Rooted in Nature & Relationship

 I’m a psychotherapist based in Durango, Colorado, specializing in nature-based and equine-assisted therapy.
 My work is rooted in the belief that healing happens in relationship—with self, others, and the natural world.
 Nature and horses have been profound teachers in my own healing, and I’m passionate about sharing their transformative power with you.

-I offer therapy and wellness services for adults 18 and up, blending somatic practices, mindfulness, and experiential therapy with the belief that our attachment heavily influences how we walk through the world.
-Together, we’ll create space for you to reconnect with your inner wisdom, befriend your nervous system, and begin the process of rewilding—returning to the natural rhythms, intuition, and aliveness that have always been part of you.
+I offer therapy and wellness services for adults 18 and up, blending experiential, relational, and somatic practices with the belief that our attachment heavily influences how we walk through the world.
+Together, we’ll create space for you to reconnect with your inner wisdom, befriend your nervous system, and begin the process of re-wilding—returning to the natural rhythms, intuition, and aliveness that have always been part of you.

 species loneliness — a deep, unnamed sadness stemming from estrangement from the rest of creation, from the loss of relationship.